AdobeDocs/experience-manager-64.de-DE/help/sites-developing/emulators.md

 ---
 title: Emulatoren
 seo-title: Emulators
-description: AEM ermöglicht es Autoren, eine Seite in einem Emulator anzuzeigen, der die Umgebung simuliert, in der ein Benutzer die Seite aufruft.
+description: AEM ermöglicht es Autoren, eine Seite in einem Emulator anzuzeigen, der die Umgebung simuliert, in der ein Endbenutzer die Seite anzeigt
 seo-description: AEM enables authors to view a page in an emulator that simulates the environment in which an end-user will view the page
 uuid: ee1496a5-be68-4318-b5ce-b11c41e4485c
 contentOwner: Guillaume Carlino